derek-lugowski/ENEL400/README.md

 git commands to know:

+git status // gives you the status of the local directory.
+This will let you know if you have untracked files (not yet added to repository) or if you have changed something in a tracked file it will let you know if you need to commit it.
+This will help you know what commands you need to run sometimes.

 git pull // this will pull all changes from the online repository

 git push // this will push all changes commited in local repository to online repository